matuteiglesias/journal/content/Business/2024-12-22_Developed_Photography_Strategy_for_Honda_Wave_Prom.md

 - Identified key photo elements and settings to enhance the motorcycle's appeal in promotional materials.

 **Pending Tasks:**
-- Further adjustments and refinements of the existing images may be needed to align with the promotional strategy.
+- Further adjustments and refinements of the existing images may be needed to align with the promotional [[strategy]].
 - Additional exploration of lighting and background settings to optimize photo quality.